abpframework/abp/docs/en/Blog-Posts/2024-05 ABP Unification/post.md

 ### The New Pricing Page

-Since the [ABP Commercial website](https://commercial.abp.io/) has merged with the main website, you will see the *Pricing* page located on the main menu of the abp.io website.
+Since the [ABP Platform website](https://abp.io/) has merged with the main website, you will see the *Pricing* page located on the main menu of the abp.io website.
 We have completely revised the design and content of this page to better reflect which features are open source and free, and what is included in the commercial licenses.

 ![new-pricing](new-pricing.png)